 Lots of seabirds and a bleak monument to Lord Kitchener.
 En route to Russia aboard HMS Hampshire in June 1916, he was among the 600 or so lost when the cruiser sank after hitting a mine offshore.

-The Clo Mor, North-West Highlands
+The Clo Mor Cliffs, North-West Highlands

-(Not pictured.)
 Not far from the bombing range near Durness mentioned above, the Clo Mor cliffs are the highest mainland cliffs in Scotland (actually, on the British mainland, come to think of it.)

-They lie between the Kyle of Durness and Cape Wrath, right at the north-west tip of Scotland.
+These massive cliffs lie between the Kyle of Durness and Cape Wrath, right at the north-west tip of Scotland.
 So big, from the top 920ft, 281m above the sea, it’s hard to get a sense of scale.

-(You could say the same about Marwick Head, too – and plenty other places with a lot of vertical rock!)
+(This difficulty in appreciating scale applies to Marwick Head, too – and plenty other places with a lot of vertical rock!)

 ST ABB’S HEAD, BERWICKSHIRE.